Program Co-ordinator: Dr. L. Mathews, Department of English Language and Literature

 The Diploma aims to develop students' skills in writing in a variety of genres conventionally described as “creative,” such as fiction, poetry, drama, and creative non-fiction.
 It will also offer students the opportunity to take, as options, courses that provide a background in contemporary literature in these genres.

 The eight course, 24 credit hour program will comprise at least five and as many as eight creative writing courses in at least three and as many as four genres.
 The overall aim of the program is to help students produce work that merits publication.
-To this end, the focus of the creative writing courses will be on the composition, critiquing, and editing of the students’ own work, and, in both the creative writing and contemporary literature courses, on analyzing examples of excellent contemporary writing.
+To this end, the focus of the creative writing courses will be on the composition, critiquing, and editing of the students’ own work, and, in both the creative writing and contemporary literature courses, on analysing examples of excellent contemporary writing.